sarveshtalele/neural-network-from-scratch-with-maths/README.md

 ## Vision

-This repository is dedicated to understanding AI at its core.

-Not by calling pre built frameworks.

-Not by importing high level neural network APIs.

-But by deriving, implementing, and training models using only mathematics and foundational programming.

-The goal is complete conceptual clarity.

-If you can derive it, you understand it.

-If you understand it, you can build anything.
+This repository is dedicated to understanding Artificial Intelligence at its fundamental level by moving beyond high level frameworks and abstracted neural network APIs.
+Instead of relying on pre built libraries, every model is derived, implemented, and trained using core mathematical principles and foundational programming constructs.
+The focus is on developing deep conceptual clarity through first principles reasoning, rigorous derivations, and transparent implementations.
+By understanding how each component emerges from mathematics, rather than treating it as a black box, the goal is to build true intuition.
+If you can derive a system from scratch, you genuinely understand it.
+And with that understanding, you gain the ability to design and build any AI system with confidence.

 ## Projects